Woman holds a credit card and looks at a laptop screen with her partner

 See if you’re pre-approved

 Many people open their first credit card when they don’t have a high income or long (if any) credit history.
-Knowing this, credit card issuers offer several types of credit cards that could be good starter credit cards.
+Knowing this, credit card issuers may offer several options that could work well as a starter credit card.
+With responsible use, you can use these cards to begin building credit history.

 Student credit cards

-student credit card works just like a regular credit card, but it’s only available to students who are enrolled in higher education programs.
-These generally don’t require a strong credit score or high income, and many student cards don’t have annual fees.
-Some of the best options include rewards and student-specific perks.
+A student credit card works just like a regular credit card, but it’s only available to students who are enrolled in higher education programs.
+These generally don’t require a strong credit score and many student cards don’t have annual fees.
+Some of the best student card options include rewards and student-specific perks.

 Secured credit card

-secured credit card requires you to send the card issuer a refundable security deposit after you’ve been approved for an account.
-The deposit may determine your credit limit, and the card issuer can apply the deposit to the unpaid balance if the cardholder doesn’t pay their bills.
+A secured credit card could be a good starter card because it doesn't require a good credit score or any credit history.
+Instead, a secured credit card requires you to send the card issuer a refundable security deposit after you've been approved for an account.
+The card issuer can apply the deposit to the unpaid balance if the cardholder doesn't pay their bills.
+For Discover, your credit line will equal your deposit amount, starting at $200.2

-Generally, you’ll get the full deposit when you close your account as long as you’ve paid off the entire balance.
-But with the Discover it® Secured credit card, you can get your deposit back after six consecutive months of on-time payments and maintaining good status on all your credit accounts, and if you qualify Discover will increase your credit line.1
+Generally, you’ll get the full deposit back when you close your account as long as you’ve paid off the entire balance.
+And with the Discover it® Secured credit card, you can get your deposit back after six consecutive months of on-time payments and maintaining good status on all your credit accounts.
+If you qualify to get your deposit back, you’ll automatically be considered for a credit line increase.3

 Store credit cards